 Facts on the Connecticut Solar Industry

-- The 74 MW of solar energy currently installed in Connecticut ranks the state 19th in the country in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 5,300 homes.
+- The 74 MW of solar energy currently installed in Connecticut ranks the state 19th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 9,700 homes.

 - In 2013, $143 million was invested in Connecticut to install solar for home, business and utility use.
 This represents a 154% increase over the previous year, and is expected to grow again this year.